Claude on Amazon Bedrock: Everything You Need to Know

 Chunking & embedding

-Bedrock splits documents into chunks (configurable size and overlap), then generates vector embeddings using your choice of embedding model — Amazon Titan Embeddings or Cohere Embed.
+Bedrock splits documents into chunks (configurable size and overlap), then generates vector embeddings using Amazon Titan Embeddings or Cohere Embed.

 03